top of page

 What's Your Big Idea?

 You’ll also come across ideas from the social issues of our time.
-Media overflows with articles about race, religion, sexual orientation, immigration, childcare, poverty, Indigenous rights, healthcare, school safety, terrorism, politics, the opioid crisis, the #MeToo movement, gun laws, the vaccine debate, abortion laws, human trafficking, cyberbullying, along with top newsmakers, such as climate change.
+Media overflows with articles about race, religion, sexual orientation, immigration, childcare, poverty, Indigenous rights, healthcare, school safety, terrorism, politics, the opioid crisis, the #MeToo movement, gun laws, the vaccine debate, abortion laws, human trafficking, cyberbullying, along with top newsmakers such as climate change.

-Turning her back on a gas-guzzling plane, Swedish teen Greta Thunberg boarded a boat and sailed across the Atlantic Ocean to spread the doomsday message involving climate change.
+Turning her back on gas-guzzling planes, Swedish teen Greta Thunberg boarded a boat and sailed across the Atlantic Ocean to spread the doomsday message about climate change.
 Her story gripped the world.
 She scolded presidents and prime ministers.
-She condemned the older generation for polluting the environment and demanded they change the laws before global warming destroys the planet.
+She condemned the older generation for polluting the environment and demanded they change the laws before global warming destroyed the planet.
 Thunberg refused to allow her young age and diagnosis of Asperger’s syndrome to stand in her way.
-Her story has several intriguing aspects.
-It’s about the young pitted against the old, a teen who shows indomitable strength despite her limitations, and the frightening vision of the future if global warming is unrestrained.
-Even one aspect of Thunberg’s story could shape the big idea in a book.

 When I noticed mental illness was a growing concern school-wide, I chose this problem as the big idea in When Pigs Fly, one of my coming-of-age titles.
 The protagonist, Maddie, wants nothing to do with her estranged father when he walks back into her life.
 She thinks he is using his depression as an excuse for breaking all his promises.
 She’s happy spending the summer without him, hanging around friends and preparing for a mountain bike race, until tragedy strikes, and then her world spins out of control.
 The novel appeals to young readers affected by mental illness, either directly or indirectly, which involves a substantial number of people.